o-trela/TouK-recruitment-task/README.md

-# TouK-recruitment-task
+# Ticket Booking App
-Repository containing recruitment task from TouK for internship.
+Repository containing cinema ticket booking application REST API which was created during recruitment for TouK.

 ## **Build With**